go-air/dupi/docs/design.md

 ## Conclusions

-dupi is novel, fast, flexible, effective and scalable mechanism for finding duplicates over large sets of data.
+Dupi is novel, fast, flexible, effective and scalable mechanism for finding duplicates over large sets of data.
 Currently a beefy machine can easily scale to a billion documents.  dupi is not yet however distributed so we do not yet scale to hundreds or thousands of terabytes of documents.